BoubacarDiene/NetworkService/README.md

 For more details, see ENABLE_SECU in [compilation-options.cmake](cmake/compilation-options.cmake).

 ### Include What You Use
 [Include What You Use](https://include-what-you-use.org/) aka IWYU is a tool that checks all header and source files to make sure "#include"-ed files are really used.
-It may be very useful when, for example, you've reworked some source files and would like to know if all "#include" inside are still necessary.
+It may be particularly useful when, for example, you've reworked some source files and would like to know if all "#include" inside are still necessary.

 However, note that IWYU can be a bit verbose due to the fact that it expects for each source file to explicitly include all header files it uses.
 Consider A.h which includes B.h, if Main.cpp includes A.h but also uses functions in B.h, IWYU will warn because a #include "B.h" is not found in Main.cpp.
 Also, the tool sometimes recommends using some system's internal headers instead of their public versions.
 Besides, it often tries to enforce the use of forward declarations which can certainly speed up the build time but must be used **intelligently** (See [Forward declarations: pros vs cons](https://google.github.io/styleguide/cppguide.html#Forward_Declarations) for the pros and cons of using forward declaration).